-Each year the PSC organizes a scientific symposium focusing on a major issue in the plant sciences.
-During the event, invited scientists from around the world interact with the PSC scientific community.
-In alternate years, PSC PhD students are responsible for the symposium planning and implementation.
+Each year the PSC organizes a scientific symposium that focuses on a major topic in the plant sciences.
+During the conference, invited scientists from around the world interact with the PSC scientific community.
+In alternate years, PSC PhD students are responsible for the symposium topic and organisation.

 Public round tables

 The PSC and its Science and Policy PhD Program, organizes public round tables and panel discussions.
 Here, scientists, policy makers, and the general public meet to debate topics in plant sciences that are of relevance for policy issues and society at large.

 Panel Discussion during EUCARPIA General Congress

 Students of the PSC Science & Policy PhD Program were involved in the panel discussion at the EUCARPIA General Congress http://eucarpia2016.org/

 Plant Breeding, the Art of Bringing Science to Life